excelasaph/Data-Preprocessing-Group-11/report/report.md

 I started by gathering photos from all four team members, making sure to capture different facial expressions (neutral, smiling, surprised) to create a diverse dataset.
 This was crucial because facial recognition models need to handle variations in expressions.
 I organized the data systematically, storing each person's images in separate folders by expression type.

 #### Building the Image Augmentation Pipeline:
-Thinking about how to go about the augmentation, I designed a strategy to increase our dataset size while maintaining realistic variations.
+Thinking of how to go about the augmentation, I designed a strategy to increase our dataset size while maintaining realistic variations.
 Instead of just applying random transformations, I carefully chose specific augmentations that would help the model generalize better:

 ```python
 # Image augmentation pipeline